borg286/sevtech/README.md

 * Same applies to progression breaking bug: for example, if you've killed Twilight Lich, but still you’re getting Hunger in Swamp biome, just Save, quit and reload inside Swamp.

 * Vanilla ore veins spawn in the Twilight Forest, and due to the dimension's lower surface height can be a lot easier to reach, or in some cases even be found right at the surface.

+* Redstone is available but you can't make redstone torches nor comparitors.
+While you can craft redstone blocks, placing them makes it look like granite, but rest assured it functions as a redstone block, giving you a poor-mans redstone torch.
+Mining it returns granite.

 * If you notice a lot of FPS lag while in Twilight Forest, try reducing your view distance.
 This kind of stuttering is usually related to minecraft trying to render too many textures.